-- Avala tower is visible from the city but a bit of a drive out.
+- Avala Tower is visible from the city but is a bit of a drive out.

 - Moskva Hotel — Make sure to try their famous Moscow Šnit at their outdoor café!

-- Skadrska street, in the Skadarlija district — This is the bohemian quarter, with cobblestone streets and full of traditional kafanas.
+- Skadarska Street, in the Skadarlija district — This is the bohemian quarter; a cobblestone street full of traditional kafanas and table-side folk musicians.
 A bit touristy but definitely worth seeing.

 - Srahinjića Bana — Belgrade’s “silicone valley,” so called because of its reputation as a spot where the city’s dressed up and chest-enhanced women go to be seen.
 It’s a great street with lots of outdoor cafés, hookah bars, etc.